ProjectSkyapple/ProjectSkyapple.github.io/README.md

 - Team Finalist, Website Design competitive event, 2018 Texas TSA State Conference

-_More documentation is available on Project Skyapple's [References and Documentation](https://projectskyapple.github.io/references.html) page._
+_More documentation such as our plan of work is available on Project Skyapple's [References and Documentation](https://projectskyapple.github.io/references.html) page._